The guitarguitar Interview: Dead Can Dance

 GG: Wow!
 What a beautiful sounding band!
 It’s amazing: it’s like what we were just talking about, with cities and so on.
 They’re originally from Grangemouth (industrial town about 30 miles away from Glasgow) and that place looks like the start of Blade Runner!
 (Brendan laughs) It’s like a huge Harkonnen oil refinery, and this magical, gorgeous music came from there.
 How on Earth did that come out of such a place?

 BP: I know!
 It’s funny, isn’t it?
 He (Robin) actually used to work for BP in Grangemouth: he used to work on the computers!
 He’s a real computer whizz.
-Anyway, he came up to me as went ‘Wow!’ when he saw the Telecaster (laughs), I mean, Robin’s got so many fucking guitars!
+Anyway, he came up to me and went ‘Wow!’ when he saw the Telecaster (laughs), I mean, Robin’s got so many fucking guitars!

 I’d always wanted a thinline because I’ve always liked that semi acoustic kind of vibe.
 I had a couple of other Teles but they don’t have that same resonance.
 The kind of sound I was going for was something which is more like Country.
 I use a kind of picking style as well.
 So, it just made it far more versatile for me.